-- (q) Trading Participants should also comply with the provisions on Identification of Customers' Accounts and Orders through the Use of Code, Symbol or Account Number and Multiple Accounts contained in the Trading Rules of the Exchange. - Section 2.
+- (r) Trading Participants should also comply with the provisions on Identification of Customers' Accounts and Orders through the Use of Code, Symbol or Account Number and Multiple Accounts contained in the Trading Rules of the Exchange. - Section 2.
 Client Agreement. (a) A Trading Participant and its Registered Persons who deal directly with clients shall ensure that a written agreement (the "Client Agreement") is entered into with a client before any service is provided to that client. - (b) The Client Agreement shall be in a language understood by the client.
-The Registered Persons who deal directly with clients shall explain to the client the contents of the agreement. - (c) A Client Agreement shall contain, among others, the following information: - i. the full name and address of the client, as evidenced by a retained copy of the identity card, relevant sections of the passport, business registration certificate, corporation documents, or any other official document which uniquely identifies the client; - ii. the full name and registered address of the Trading Participant; - iii. the Trading Participant's registration status with the Commission; - iv. undertakings by the Trading Participant and the client to notify the other in the event of any material change to the information provided in the agreement; - v. a description of the nature of services to be provided to or available to the client, such as securities cash account, securities margin account, discretionary account, portfolio management, investment advice, and derivatives trading;
+The Registered Persons who deal directly with clients shall explain to the client the contents of the agreement. - (c) A Client Agreement shall contain, among others, the following information: - i. the full name and address of the client, as evidenced by a retained copy of the identity card, relevant sections of the passport, business registration certificate, corporation documents, or any other official document which uniquely identifies the client;

-- vi. a description of any remuneration (and the basis for payment) that is to be paid by the client to the Trading Participant, such as commission, brokerage, and any other fees and charges; - vii. a statement indicating the circumstances under which the Trading Participant will be acting as principal in relation to the client and that in all other circumstances the Trading Participant will be acting as agent for the client; - viii. if the Trading Participant is acting as a Dealer in relation to securities and is an Exchange Trading Participant, a statement explaining the application of Section 34 of the Code, and if the client specifically authorizes the Dealer to pledge the client's securities or subject such securities to liens of third parties; - ix. if margin or short selling facilities are to be provided to the client, details of margin requirements, interests charges, margin calls, and the circumstances under which a client's position may be closed without the client's consent; and - x. risk disclosure statement as set forth in Annex 30.2-A of the SRC. - (d) A Registered Person shall ensure that he complies with his obligations under this rule and the Client Agreement and that the Client Agreement does not operate to remove, exclude, or restrict any rights of a client or obligations of a Trading Participant under the Code. - (a) A Trading Participant shall not effect a transaction on behalf of a client unless, before the transaction is effected, the client, or a person designated by the client, specifically authorizes the transaction, or the client has authorized in writing the Trading Participant to effect transactions on behalf of the client without the client's specific authorization.
-If the Trading Participant has obtained such an authorization, the Client Agreement shall specify that the account is a discretionary account. - (b) A copy of the required Client Agreement is set forth in Annex 30.2-B of the SRC Rules. - Section 3.
-Discretionary Accounts. (a) Discretionary Accounts shall be classified as either a General Discretionary Account or a Specific Discretionary Account.
-In a General Discretionary Account, the customer and the Trading Participant agree in writing that the Trading Participant can effect transactions on behalf of the customer without need of obtaining the customer's specific authorization and instructions for each transaction.
-In a Specific Discretionary Account, the customer and the Trading Participant agree in writing that the Trading Participant shall have discretionary authority to effect on behalf of the client only the specifically authorized transaction.
+- ii. the full name and registered address of the Trading Participant; - iii. the Trading Participant's registration status with the Commission; - iv. undertakings by the Trading Participant and the client to notify the other in the event of any material change to the information provided in the agreement; - v. a description of the nature of services to be provided to or available to the client, such as securities cash account, securities margin account, discretionary account, portfolio management, investment advice, and derivatives trading; - vi. a description of any remuneration (and the basis for payment) that is to be paid by the client to the Trading Participant, such as commission, brokerage, and any other fees and charges; - vii. a statement indicating the circumstances under which the Trading Participant will be acting as principal in relation to the client and that in all other circumstances the Trading Participant will be acting as agent for the client; - viii. if the Trading Participant is acting as a Dealer in relation to securities and is an Exchange Trading Participant, a statement explaining the application of Section 34 of the Code, and if the client specifically authorizes the Dealer to pledge the client's securities or subject such securities to liens of third parties; - ix. if margin or short selling facilities are to be provided to the client, details of margin requirements, interests charges, margin calls, and the circumstances under which a client's position may be closed without the client's consent; and - x. risk disclosure statement as set forth in Annex 30.2-A of the SRC. - (d) A Registered Person shall ensure that he complies with his obligations under this rule and the Client Agreement and that the Client Agreement does not operate to remove, exclude, or restrict any rights of a client or obligations of a Trading Participant under the Code. - (e) A Trading Participant shall not effect a transaction on behalf of a client unless, before the transaction is effected, the client, or a person designated by the client, specifically authorizes the transaction, or the client has authorized in writing the Trading Participant to effect transactions on behalf of the client without the client's specific authorization.
+If the Trading Participant has obtained such an authorization, the Client Agreement shall specify that the account is a discretionary account. - (f) A copy of the required Client Agreement is set forth in Annex 30.2-B of the SRC Rules.